Rising Floodwaters Force Evacuations In Eastern Australian - UrduPoint

 "The roads at the moment are cut off, so communities are isolated," she told AFP.

-The town was pressing for power to be restored and working with major supermarkets to deliver food, the mayor said.
+The town was pressing for power to be restored and working with large supermarket chains to deliver food, the mayor said.

+People could expect to see crocodiles moving about in search of calmer waters, the environment department warned this weekend.

+One farmer told national broadcaster ABC he saw a "bunch of crocodiles" around his rural property -- 140 kilometres (87 miles) south of Cairns -- sharing a photo of one of the reptiles lit up by a car's headlights as it lurked on a flooded road.

-As global temperatures rise because of climate change, scientists have warned that heat waves and other extreme weather events, such as severe flooding, droughts and wildfires will become more frequent and more intense.
+As global temperatures rise because of climate change, scientists have warned that heatwaves and other extreme weather events, will become more frequent and more intense.

+Queensland is Australia's most disaster prone state, experiencing major floods in 2019, 2022 and 2023, research from the non-profit Climate Council shows.

 Recent Stories